HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Bio

-When I attend or listen to a presentation, I'm always interested to know more about the speaker and enjoy hearing a bit about their experiences.
-Since this article is based on a presentation I gave to university students, I'm including my biography slide with a few more details, including personal interests.
+When I attend or listen to a presentation, I'm always interested to know more about the speaker and their experiences.
+Since this article is based on a presentation I gave to university students, I'm including my biography slide with a few more details, including some personal interests.

 As of this writing (June 2023), I have seven years experience as a technical writer, and sixteen years before that as a systems engineer, team lead, software engineer